-These are some of the main World War II sites and you may like to look at our other maps of Normandy.
+These are some of the main World War II sites in Normandy, and you may also like to look at our other maps of Normandy.
 You can visit the D Day landing sites with a private guide, on a group tour, or on your own as part of a self guided tour of France.
-All of our tours are self-guided driving tours of France - however, we believe that some areas are better experienced with the help of a private guide who can explain the history and interesting stories of a place.
-This helps visitors develop a fuller understanding and become fully immersed in French history and culture.
+All of our tours are self-guided driving tours - however, we believe that some areas are better experienced with the help of a private guide who can explain the history and interesting stories of a place.
+This helps visitors develop a fuller understanding of events and become fully immersed in French history and culture.
 For a better understanding of the Battle of Normandy, the D-Day landing sites, and the strategy employed by the Allied Troops, we warmly recommend visiting the landing beaches with a local guide.

-Normandy INVASION WW2 Sites Map
+Normandy Invasion WW2 Sites Map

 D Day landing sites - map of Normandy ©www.france-for-visitors.com

 This is the westernmost beach of the five landing areas of the Normandy Invasion of World War II.
 It was invaded on D-Day by elements of the U.S. 4th Infantry Division and was taken with relatively few casualties.
 In the pre-dawn hours of the landing, units of the 82nd and 101st airborne divisions were air-dropped inland from the landing beach.
 They suffered many casualties from drowning and enemy fire but succeeded in their objective of isolating the invasion forces from defending German units.